dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 *   **Record**:

+    1. For each field subpattern `f` of `p`:

+        1. If `M` is a record type with a corresponding field, then let `F` be that field's type.

+        2. Else if `M` is `dynamic`, then let `F` be `dynamic`.

-    1. Type-check each of `f`'s positional field subpatterns using the corresponding positional field type on `M` as the matched value type or `Object?` if `M` is not a record type with the corresponding field. *The field subpattern will only be matched at runtime if the value does turn out to be a record with the right shape where the field is present, so it's safe to just assume the field exists when type checking here.*
+        3. Else let `F` be `Object?`. *The field subpattern will only be matched at runtime if the value does turn out to be a record with the right shape where the field is present, so it's safe to just assume the field exists when type checking here.*

-    2. Type check each of `f`'s named field subpatterns using the type of the corresponding named field on `M` as the matched value type or `Object?` if `M` is not a record type with the corresponding field.
+        4. Type-check `f` using `F` as the matched value type.

     3. The required type of `p` is a record type with the same shape as `p` and `Object?` for all fields. *If the matched value's type is `dynamic` or